We are very happy to help you arrange your wedding here at Holy Trinity Church, Langdale.

 Couples are asked to attend a Marriage Preparation weekend at some point before their wedding.
 These are held twice a year in combination with St Mary’s, Ambleside, and Holy Trinity, Brathay.
 A couple of trained relationship counsellors guide attendees through 4 sessions which look at various issues that tend to crop up during marriage.
 The course is a condensed version of a well-known national course that has been found to strengthen many marriages.
-The next course is on Saturday 28th February 2015.

 This usually takes place on the evening before the wedding.
 It is a brief (c.35mins) run-through of the main parts of the service to check audibility, where people stand etc. It involves the bride and groom, bride’s father, best man, bridesmaids if possible, and any readers (but any other family or friends are quite welcome).

 Please direct inquiries to the Vicar, George Wrigley.